 9. Track Your Campaigns and Use Reports

 How will you know if your B2B marketing strategies are effective?
-Before you implement any strategy, develop a system for tracking its effectiveness.
+Before you implement any digital content strategy, develop a system for tracking its effectiveness.

 If you’re using forms of traditional marketing for B2B, they might be more difficult to track.
 However, just because something’s difficult to track doesn’t mean you should avoid measuring it.
 If you want to improve your marketing effectiveness over time, you’ll need to track and regularly review reports about the marketing KPIs that matter most to your business.